 How can you earn by switching?

-Monese offer a decent £15 credit just for opening an account and making a single transaction.
+Monese offer £5 credit just for opening an account and making a single transaction and another £15 for spending £500.
 To benefit from this offer, and support the blog, use my referral link and code TIMOT018

-You can choose to earn 250 Avios rather than £15 for referrals.
-This is not a great option.
-At an general value of about 1p/point, you’re exchanging £15 cash for £2.50 of Avios points!
+You could previously choose to earn 250 Avios rather than £15.
+This was not a great option.
+At an general value of about 1p/point, you were exchanging £15 cash for £2.50 of Avios points!
 You can also link your BA Executive Club account and see your latest Avios balance in the App, which might be handy for some people.

 Why did I choose Monese?